 Disinfectant wipes

-The CDC advises that “all prospective cruise travelers should verify coverage with their health insurance carriers and, if not included, consider purchasing additional insurance to cover medical evacuation and health services received onboard cruise ships and in foreign countries.”
-For travel insurance, my family has a policy from Allianz.
-Full disclosure: For years, Allianz Travel Insurance has been a sponsor and/or partner of JohnnyJet.com.
-For medical evacuations, our family uses MedjetAssist.
+The CDC recommends that all cruise travelers check with their health insurance providers to ensure coverage, and if it’s not included, consider purchasing additional insurance for medical evacuation and health services received both onboard and in foreign countries.
+For travel insurance, my family uses a policy from Allianz.
+Full disclosure: Allianz Travel Insurance was a sponsor and/or partner of JohnnyJet.com for years.
+When it comes to medical evacuations, we rely on MedjetAssist to ensure we’re covered in case of an emergency.

 While the beauty of a cruise is that you don’t need to pay for food and drinks as you go along, you may want to have small bills on hand for tipping during other parts of your travel like transportation, bellhops, hotel housekeeping, etc. I always travel with a small stash of $2 for this purpose.